Hey, It’s Janine here….How are you?

 So to start with, let me tell you a bit about me.

 A Bit About Me..

-I’m a mum, I have a little boy but he’s not so little anymore.
-He’s 15 and he is much much taller than me.
+I’m a mum, to a boy but he’s not so little anymore.
+He’s 17 and he is much much taller than me.
 I will need a ladder soon to get a hug if he grows any more.
 Do you know any tall people?

 I have spent many years working in schools with children and my job now is called a ‘counsellor.’

 A counsellor is there to be on your side and really understand what it’s like for you everyday.
 Somone you can tell your stories to, who will really listen and get what you are saying.
 A counsellor can help you to work through things that may be worrying you so that they don’t take over like big scary monsters.

 The best bit is that we can do all of this through play or drawing or making things if talking is too hard.

 What it’s like here?

 There are very few rules here.
 Only that we are kind to each other and to the things in the room and that we respect each other’s space.

 The playroom is all yours for 50 minutes and you would come and visit at the same time every week and here we can play things your way.
 If we meet in a different Counselling room in order to meet specific needs or at your school, then some fun things to do would be brought along to the session.

 Children also know that we don’t tell grown-ups about what you say or do in the room and that is called ‘confidentiality.’